Dahlmannnnn/Coding-Project-1/README.md

 This is intended to be used for the NAU class EE599 - Machine Learning class as part of the initial coding project to demonstrate reprousable research.

-This file can be run by activating MATLAB and running the code.
+This file can be run by activating MATLAB and running the .m file in the repository.

 Code lines 40,45,and 53 produce the output graph below
 ![Output](https://github.com/Dahlmannnnn/Coding-Project-1/blob/master/Output.png)